sacredinc/Sacredinc-Manager/README.md

-# User-Team-Communication-Bot
+# Sacredinc-Manager-Bot
-A Discord-bot, that allows users to communicate with the serverteam.
+A Discord-bot, that allows the Sacredinc.-staff to access the database.